 - Ratifies the attached action of the WSD to approve the 2020 WMP of SCE, with conditions designed to ensure the WMP decreases risk of catastrophic wildfire in California. - A list of conditions of approval is in Appendix A. - Evaluates the maturity of SCE WMP using the WSD's new Utility Wildfire Mitigation Assessment, as represented in the Utility Wildfire Mitigation Maturity Model.
-Final maturity model outputs should be viewed as levels or thresholds - they are not absolute scores. - Requires SCE to file an update to its WMP in 2021 according to a forthcoming schedule to be released by the WSD. - Does not approve costs attributable to WMPs, as statute requires electrical corporations to seek and prove the legitimacy of all expenditures at a future time in their General Rate Cases (GRC) or compliant application.
-Nothing in this Resolution nor the WSD's Action Statement should be construed as approval of any WMP-related costs.
+Final maturity model outputs should be viewed as levels or thresholds - they are not absolute scores. - Requires SCE to file an update to its WMP in 2021 according to a forthcoming schedule to be released by the WSD.

-• Does not establish a defense to any enforcement action for a violation of a Commission decision, order, or rule.
+- Does not approve costs attributable to WMPs, as statute requires electrical corporations to seek cost recovery and prove all expenditures are just and reasonable at a future time in their General Rate Cases (GRC) or compliant application.
+Nothing in this Resolution nor the WSD's Action Statement should be construed as approval of any WMP-related costs. - Does not establish a defense to any enforcement action for a violation of a Commission decision, order, or rule.